 Kipchumba Foundation was founded by Paul Kipchumba in 2014 in the Republic of Kenya as a non-profit, non-political, non-partisan education-based organization.

-Thus the main objective of the Foundation is to promote an information-conscious global society by enhancing appreciation of wider theoretical, philosophical and civilizational perspectives.
+The main objective of the Foundation is to promote an information-conscious global society by enhancing appreciation of wider theoretical, philosophical and civilizational perspectives.

-The Foundation concentrates on four programmes:
+The Foundation concentrates on four programs:

 - Conferences: Running theme-conscious multi-disciplinary conferences/ seminars/ workshops and discussions both physically and electronically by e-seminars/ e-conferences.
 The proceedings of the program are published in Education Tomorrow, a country-specific journal.

 - Open Sources: Coordinating systematic documentation of cultures, sub-cultures or trends, especially among indigenous ethno-linguistic communities; enacting an accessible depository of already collected socio-cultural materials, updating and disseminating the same.
 The proceedings of this program, other than being published in book, booklet, and article forms, also enrich Indigenouspedia (The Encyclopedia of Indigenous Cultures and Trends).